Changeable Dolls – Two for the Price of One! by Susan Brewer (follow Sue on Twitter @bunnypussflunge)

 We all love a bargain, so it`s a bonus when one doll suddenly becomes two!
 It`s a lot more common than you might think – many dolls can be altered in appearance, giving extra play value, as well as novelty interest.
-Children love it when a sad doll becomes happy, or a doll in tatters is transformed into a princess, and numerous people nowadays are building up collections of `transforming dolls`.
+Children love it when a sad doll becomes happy, or a doll in tatters is transformed into a princess, and numerous people nowadays are building up collections of transforming dolls or Changeable Dolls.

 There are several ways in which a doll can change its appearance.
 Probably the most commonly-found are the topsy-turvy dolls, which consist of two half-dolls joined at the waist, sometimes with an extra doll attached at the back for good measure.
 Other transformable types include two-or-three-faced dolls, dolls with interchangeable heads, and dolls whose expressions change because their rubber faces are moulded over a moveable wire armature.